tardevnull/dnutil/README.md

 # dnutil

 dnutil is a library for easy handling of distinguished name.
-This library is useful for creating and editing a distiguished name for use in Certificates, CRL and CSR in Golang.
+This library is useful for creating and editing a distinguished name for use in Certificates, CRL and CSR in Golang.
 With this library, you can easily and freely create [Issuer](https://datatracker.ietf.org/doc/html/rfc5280#section-4.1.2.4) and [Subject](https://datatracker.ietf.org/doc/html/rfc5280#section-4.1.2.6) based on [RFC 5280](https://datatracker.ietf.org/doc/html/rfc5280).

 ## Installation